 I was recently asked to share some best practice on running effective show and tells.
 This led me into a semantic rabbit hole on the differences between show & tells, sprint reviews, team reviews, end of iteration reviews, sprint demos and showcases.
 These words are often used interchangeably to describe similar things.
 In this post, […]

 In this blog post, I explore how assigning economic values to objectives can help organisations and teams make more effective prioritisation decisions.
-Organisations initiate programmes and projects to help them achieve strategic objectives.
+Organisations start initiates to help them achieve strategic objectives.
 They often produce tables like Table 1 below to aid in prioritisation and ensure they have a balanced portfolio of work.
-Table […]
+Table 1 indicates […]

 Healthy teams, happy people and mature agile ways of working are good leading indicators of organisational success.
 Getting these things right is key to unlocking long term sustainable delivery of value.
 In this blog post, I summarise some of the approaches I have used to measure and improve ways of working.

 Over the past year I’ve been learning a lot about cost of delay.
 In this blog post I explain what I’ve learned so far, and how it can be used by teams to prioritise work.
 My focus is on teams that are following the UK Government Digital Service Standard, but it can be of use […]